rojaster/symcc/README.md

 #### QSym backend performs pruning

 > QSYM is no more in use here.
 All necessary files are copied directly into
-> qsym_backend folder.
+> symc_backend folder.

-When built with the QSym backend exploration (e.g., loops) symcc is subject to path pruning, this is part of the optimizations that makes SymCC/QSym fast, it isn't sound.
+When built with the SymCC backend exploration (e.g., loops) symcc is subject to path pruning, this is part of the optimizations that makes SymCC/QSym fast, it isn't sound.
 This is not a problem for using in hybrid fuzzing, but this may be a problem for other uses.
 See for